lytinahome/NOTE-modelling-method/Model Ensemble/Boosting.md

 | regreesion | binary regression tree | square loss function - residule boosting |
 | all | all | other loss function - gradient boosting|

-#### classification problem
-one can refer to Adaboost
+For a classification problem, one can refer to Adaboost

-#### regression problem
-it is equivlent to fit the next model by using the residule of the last model.
+For a regression problem, using square loss function is equivlent to fit the next model by using the residule of the last model.

-The algorithm of boosting tree.
+#### The algorithm of boosting tree.

 ![algo](pic/regression_boost.png)

 Some notes for this algotrithm:
-M is a parameter needs to set up beforehand: How many times do you want to update your learner.
++ M is a parameter needs to set up beforehand: How many times do you want to update your learner.
-J is a parameter needs to set up beforehand: it depends on the depth of the tree in each step.
++ J is a parameter needs to set up beforehand: it depends on the depth of the tree in each step.

-### Gradient Boosting
+## Gradient Boosting

-The algorithm of gradient boost.
+#### The algorithm of gradient boost.

 ![algo](pic/gradient_boost.png)

 Some notes for this algotrithm:
-M is a parameter needs to set up beforehand: How many times do you want to update your learner.
++ M is a parameter needs to set up beforehand: How many times do you want to update your learner.
-J is a parameter needs to set up beforehand: it depends on the depth of the tree in each step.
++ J is a parameter needs to set up beforehand: it depends on the depth of the tree in each step.

 ## Citation and Thanks to